Skip to Main Content

 • Georgia Dream PEN Down Payment Assistance: This program offers a zero-interest loan for 6 percent of the purchase price — up to $12,500.
 Those employed in protection (police, highway patrol, correctional, fire and EMS), active military, education or healthcare fields can qualify.

-• Georgia Dream Choice Down Payment Assistance: This program offers a zero-interest loan of up to $12,500 for borrowers housing an individual living with a disability.
+• Georgia Dream CHOICE Down Payment Assistance: This program offers a zero-interest loan of up to $12,500 to borrowers who are housing an individual with a disability.

 How to find the best mortgage rate in Georgia for you